-7.5%, net of administrative and investment expenses, including expenses receiving benefit payments based on age.
+Salary Increases Varies by age and service.
+4.90% average over career including inflation receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.

-Retirement Age Members who are eligible for service retirement are assumed to commence of the RP-2014 Healthy Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale after 2014.
+Investment Rate of Return 8.0%, net of administrative and investment expenses, including expenses of the RP-2014 Healthy Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale after 2014.